 your-lab-group) that includes all these personal groups.

 To give permission to everyone in the group, you would grant access to

-Want to learn more about how to access advanced GCP features (things not yet available
+Want to learn more about how to access advanced Google Cloud features (ones not yet available in Terra)?

 - Interact with Cloud Storage buckets other than the workspace bucket